 College education Accessibility

-The college application process can be incredible time-consuming, confusing, and expensive even for students at top tier schools.
-We'd like to tackle college admissions process for low income families and students.
-Partnering with local Nashville schools and non-profits, we'll design a way for students from low income areas to have better access and understanding of the college admissions process.
+The college application process can be incredible time-consuming, confusing, and expensive even for high school students of all backgrounds.
+Specifically, we'd like to tackle the college admissions process for low income and first-generation families and students.
+This project is a continuation of work we began last year.
+We have partnered with a local Nashville school and are designing a way for students from low income areas to have better access and understanding of the college admissions process.

 Mobilizing Volunteers Nashville